 When the DCCF receives a request for data, it determines the status of data collection from the Data Source.
 If parameters in a request for data from a Data Consumer match those in a prior request or in a data collection registration, the DCCF may determine that the requested data is already being collected from a Data Source or that a prior subscription to a Data Source may be modified to in addition satisfy the requirements of the new data request from a Data Consumer.
 This status is used in clause 5A.3 to deliver data to the Data Consumer and notification endpoints.

-The DCCF may subscribe to the UDM to receive event notifications if a Data Source that serves a UE changes and it may subscribe to the NRF to receive event notifications if a Data Source changes (e.g. because of a NF life-cycle event).
+For persisting event exposure subscriptions for long-lived data collection the DCCF may subscribe to the UDM to receive event notifications even if a Data Source that serves a UE changes.

+The DCCF may subscribe to the NRF to receive event notifications if a Data Source changes (e.g. because of a NF life-cycle event).

 NOTE: A DCCF may support multiple Data Sources, Data Consumers, and Message Frameworks.
-However, to prevent duplicate data collection, each Data Source NF or Set of Data Source NFs is associated with only one DCCF instance or DCCF Set.
+However, to avoid duplicate data collection, each Data Source NF or Set of Data Source NF should be associated with only one DCCF instance or dCCF Set

 5A.3 Data Delivery

 Data is provided to Consumers or notification endpoints according to the Delivery Option configured on the DCCF.
 Delivery Options are: